noodlapp/noodl-docs/docs/guides/cloud-data/access-control.md

 ## Roles

-This is great, but sometimes you want to have a record accessible by many users and if these users change over time it's a hazzle to update all records accordingly.
+This is great, but sometimes you want to have a record accessible by many users and if these users change over time it's a hassle to update all records accordingly.
 This is where roles come in.
 A role is in it's essence simply a list of users (this is esstablished via a relation property called **users** on the role).
 You can add and remove users from the role using the **Add Record Relation** and **Remove Record Relation** nodes.
 You can add a role via the cloud services dashboard.

 <div className="ndl-image-with-background l">